magento/devdocs/src/cloud/docker/docker-mode-developer.md

 Developer mode supports an active development environment with full, writable file system permissions.
 This option builds the Docker environment in developer mode and verifies configured service versions.

 On macOS and Windows systems, performance is slower in developer mode because of additional file synchronization operations.
-However, you can improve performance by using `manual-native` mode or `mutagen` file synchronization tool when you generate the `docker-compose.yml` configuration file.
+However, you can improve performance by using the `manual-native` option or the `mutagen` option with file synchronization tools when you generate the `docker-compose.yml` file.
 See [Synchronizing data in Docker].

 {: .bs-callout-info }
 The `{{site.data.var.ct}}` version 2002.0.18 and later supports developer mode.